Explore your manual

 Settings for level control*

-Switch off the level control when the car is to be jacked up in order to prevent problems with automatic level control.
+Switch off the level control when the car is to be jacked up in order to prevent problems with automatic regulation.
 Regulate the level to facilitate loading, or on entry and exit.

 It is possible to adjust the settings of the shock absorbers for driving under other conditions or on specific road surfaces.